 Some shipping service providers even guarantee a 1-day delivery and this can be very helpful, especially for a user who wants to receive his/her order within 24 hours.

-Another checkout page optimization tactic would be enticing the shoppers with some attractive offers and discounts when they are about to leave your website after almost making through the entire checkout process.
+Another checkout optimization tactic would be enticing the shoppers with some attractive offers and discounts when they are about to leave your website after almost making through the entire checkout process.

 Though you cannot figure out the exact reason why the visitor is abandoning the checkout page, you should give your best shot till the last moment to encourage the user to purchase.